WrathChaos/react-native-animated-radio-button/README.md

 | outerColor   |  color   | dodgerblue | change the radio button's outer circle color    |
 | onPress      | function |     ()     | set your own function when onPress is triggered |

+## Credits

+This library is heavily inspired on [react-native-radio-button](https://github.com/mmazzarolo/react-native-radio-button) It is re-written with a modern way.
+Also it has **built-in selection system**.
+The library itself also has a bouncy animation when onPress is triggered.

 ## Future Plans

 - [x] ~~LICENSE~~
+- [ ] Left, right, bottom text component as optional
 - [ ] Write an article about the lib on Medium